 Option Values Default Description skip-kernel-replay- save-restore on, off off If enabled, this option can vastly improve kernel replay speed, as save and restore of the mutable state for each kernel pass will be skipped.
 Skipping of save/restore of input/output buffers allows you to specify that all profiled kernels on the context do not change the contents of their input buffers during execution, or call device malloc/free or new/delete, that leave the device heap in a different state.
-Specifically, a kernel can malloc and free a buffer in the same launch, but it cannot call an unmatched malloc or an unmatched free.
-Note: incorrectly using this mode while one of the kernels does modify the input buffer or uses unmatched malloc/free will result in undefined behavior, including kernel execution failure and/or corrupted device data.
-In on: skip save/restore of the input/output buffers If enabled in put on the state for each kernel replay pass
+Specifically, a kernel can malloc and free a buffer in the same launch, but it cannot call an unmatched mal- loc or an unmatched free.
+Note: incorrectly using this mode while one of the kernels does modify the input buffer or uses un- matched malloc/free will result in undefined behavior, including kernel execution fail- ure and/or corrupted device data. • on: skip save/restore of the input/output buffers • off: save/restore input/output buffers for each kernel replay